Petaling Jaya City FC: Rebranding process

 The MISC-MIFA was rebranded as Petaling Jaya City FC on 16 January 2019.

 Colours and badge

 Stadium

-Petaling Jaya City FC is currently based at MBPJ Stadium in Kelana Jaya, Petaling Jaya, Selangor.
+Petaling Jaya City FC was based at MBPJ Stadium in Kelana Jaya, Petaling Jaya, Selangor.
 The capacity of the stadium is 25,000.

-The club has used the USIM Mini Stadium in Nilai for 2016 season.
+The club has used the USIM Mini Stadium in Nilai for the 2016 season.

 Sponsorship

-Petaling Jaya City FC is owned by QI Group.
+Petaling Jaya City FC was owned by QI Group.
 The club's kit has been manufactured by Umbro since 2016.
-In the 2018 season, the club switched to Puma (under formerly known team MISC-MIFA).
-The club's main shirt sponsor is QNet.
+In the 2018 season, the club switched to Puma (under formerly known MISC-MIFA).
+The club's main shirt sponsor was QNet.